 What is it like to walk through the old town of Gerace?

-Walking through Gerace is a journey through narrow, stone lanes leading to the monumental Norman cathedral, the castle ruins on the Baglio rock, and numerous viewpoints over the Ionian Sea.
+Walking through Gerace means passing along narrow, cobbled lanes leading to the monumental cathedral, castle ruins in the upper part of town and viewpoints over the Ionian Sea.
+Along the way you pass former town gates, small squares and churches best enjoyed at a leisurely pace.

 Why is Gerace called an enchanted town?